MicrosoftDocs/BingAds-docs/Advertising/bingads-13/campaign-management-service/responsivead.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: A responsive ad format for Audience ads in the Microsoft Audience Network.
+description: A responsive ad format for audience ads and multimedia ads.
 ---
 # ResponsiveAd Data Object - Campaign Management
-A responsive ad format for Audience ads in the Microsoft Audience Network.
+A responsive ad format for audience ads and multimedia ads.

-Responsive ads automatically adjust to accommodate the sizes and shapes of audience ad formats.
-These ads work best with informative text rather than calls to action.

-> [!NOTE]
-> This feature is currently available in the United States, Canada, the United Kingdom, and Australia.
-If you advertise in the United States, Canada, the United Kingdom, or Australia and want to opt in to audience ads, [contact support](https://go.microsoft.com/fwlink?LinkId=398371).
+The ResponsiveAd object is used for both [Multimedia ads](https://help.ads.microsoft.com/#apex/ads/en/60107/0) in the search network and [Audience ads](https://help.ads.microsoft.com/#apex/ads/en/56674/0) in the Microsoft Audience Network.
+See the [remarks](#remarks) section below for details about the key differentiators.

 > [!NOTE]
 > Duplicate responsive ads are allowed in the same ad group.

 ## Syntax
 ```xml